EricWVGG/sanity-plugin-next-redirects/README.md

 If `About`’s slug ever changes, the redirect will keep up dynamically — because it points to the document, not the document slug.

+// img of document table in Sanity

 ### Automatically add redirects for changed slugs

 The real power of this comes with edits to existing pages.
 Let’s say one of your writers published an article at `/post/labubus-ate-my-daughter`, and later [the path gets changed](https://x.com/nyt_diff/status/1982455495848833122) to `/post/rescuing-my-daughter-from-the-cult-of-labubu`.

 When the editor publishes the change, a dialog box will pop up asking if they’d like to automatically create a redirect from the old URL to the new one.
 It includes a note on how old the document is — if it’s less than X hours old and you have a low-traffic site, you might want to skip the redirect, since it probably isn’t indexed by Google yet and it’s nice to keep the redirect table clean.

+// img of popup

-But if you’re running a high-traffic site, that’s already gathering links on X the Everything App™ and is aggressively indexed by search engines, then getting an instant redirect for a slug change is a pretty big deal!
+But if you’re running a high-traffic site — one that’s already gathering links on X the Everything App™ and is aggressively indexed by search engines — then getting an instant redirect for a slug change is a pretty big deal!

 And (your SEO guy will love this), the redirects are dynamic — they point to the document, not the old slug.
 If an article changes from `labubus-ate-my-daughter` to `i-fed-my-daughter-to-labubus` to `i-am-now-a-labubu`, each redirect will point directly to the article’s _current slug_, not hop up the history from one change to the next.